Whale Watching and Swimming in ‘Eua

 ‘Eua is famous for being the best island in Tonga to watch whales from land.
 The island runs adjacent to waters famous for “heat runs” where there are large pods of competitive whales.
 Whale mothers and calves are often seen closer to shore, with sightings around three times a day from the resorts and lodges on the west side of the island.

-Get the real local’s experience, as well as local knowledge on the whales’ behaviour, with Kiko’s Whale Watching.
-Despite what the name suggests, Kiko’s Whale Watching offers whale swimming too with your host, Kiko, who is a certified whale swimming guide.
-Learn more about the importance of certified guides in The Guide to Whale Swimming in Tonga.
+Get the real local experience, as well as local knowledge of the whales’ behaviour, with Falakiko Falemaka (formerly Kiko’s Whale Watching) or “Kiko” for short.
+Kiko is a certified whale swimming guide, which you can learn more about the importance of in The Guide to Whale Swimming in Tonga.

 Kiko is a local fisherman who has been operating whale swimming and watching tours from his small fishing boat for more than 15 years.
 The boat has a limit of eight passengers, ensuring an uncrowded experience with the whales.